-The Wells Fargo Platinum Visa® Credit Card credit card is a low introductory APR card with no annual fee.
+The Wells Fargo Platinum Card credit card is a low introductory APR card with no annual fee.
 Its signature benefit is a long (18-month) 0% APR introductory period for purchases and balance transfers alike (then variable regular APR applies, currently 16.49% to 24.49% variable).
 Because its ongoing APR falls within a wide range, so its usefulness as an everyday spending credit card is largely dependent on cardholders’ creditworthiness.

 If you’re looking for a card that lets you fund a large purchase without immediately accruing interest, or limits the costs associated with transferring a high-interest balance from an existing account, Wells Fargo Platinum deserves your attention.

 Introductory APR Promotion

-Wells Fargo Platinum Visa comes with a 18-month 0% APR promotion on purchases and balance transfers.
+Wells Fargo Platinum comes with a 18-month 0% APR promotion on purchases and balance transfers.
 The balance transfer rate applies to transfers made within 120 days of account opening.
-After the end of the introductory period, variable regular APR applies (currently 16.49% to 24.49% variable), depending on creditworthiness and prevailing rates.
+After the end of the introductory period, regular APR applies (currently 16.49% to 24.49% variable), depending on creditworthiness and prevailing rates.

 Cell Phone Protection

 This benefit, underwritten by Visa, reimburses cardholders for cell phone damage or theft.
-To qualify, you must pay your cell phone bill in full with your Wells Fargo Platinum Visa card.
+To qualify, you must pay your cell phone bill in full with your Wells Fargo Platinum card.
 The benefit is subject to a $25 deductible per claim, a $600 per occurrence limit, and a 2-claim-per-year limit.
 Importantly, the benefit does not cover lost cell phones – phones must be stolen (with an accompanying police report) or damaged while remaining in the owner’s possession.

 Overdraft Protection for Wells Fargo Deposit Account Holders